 A Sheffield boy has vowed to walk a marathon during lockdown – despite having cerebral palsy and autism.

-Tobias Weller, aged nine, has been inspired by Captain Tom Moore’s extraordinary fundraising efforts to raise money for Sheffield Children’s Hospital and Paces School.
+Tobias Weller, aged nine, has been inspired by Captain Tom Moore’s 100th birthday walk and extraordinary fundraising efforts to walk his own marathon to raise money for both Sheffield Children’s Hospital and Paces School.

 Initially, he set himself a fundraising target of £500.
 It is now at £23,000.

 After walking over 23km, the youngster is determined to finish the marathon totaling 42.4km.

 On his JustGiving page, the youngster said: “It’s been quite a week.
 I’ve smashed the halfway point, smashed my £20,000 target, and been in lots of newspapers.

 “The best bit for me is my neighbours clapping and cheering for me.
 I absolutely love it when people clap and cheer for me.”